 Seminole Pumpkin (Cucurbita moschata)Regular price $16.95

-Seminole Pumpkin is one of our favorite plants in the Sow Exotic food forest.
-We plant every year in the summer, when it's raining heavily, harvest in the winter, and enjoy Seminole Pumpkins all year long.
-Fruit can weigh up to around 10lbs and lasts for up to a year at room temperature.
+Seminole Pumpkin is one of our favorite annual plants to grow in the Sow Exotic food forest.
+Extremely heat tolerant and low-maintenance, Seminole Pumpkin plants thrive throughout the hot rainy summer.
+We plant every year in early summer, when it's raining heavily, harvest in the fall/winter, and enjoy Seminole Pumpkins all year long.
+Fruit can weigh up to around 10 lbs and lasts for up to a year at room temperature.